teigen30/PNAImageClassification/README.md

 Parameter Tuning:

+Made adjustments to prevent overfitting using Early Stopping and Dropout.
+Made sure all aspects of our model were set up to work in a binary classification model.

 Recommendations:

 Our recommendation to WHO is to deploy our model, or one similar, in locations where there are few experts in x-ray image analysis or where pneumonia has proven to be a consistent issue.
 By doing so, WHO could help diagnose and treat individuals for pneumonia who otherwise would likely not be examined for weeks if at all.

 **Conclusion**

-A CNN was created that correctly identified x-ray images as having pneumonia ____% of the time and identified _____ ___% of the time.
-This model would be extremely helpful for individuals living in isolated regions where pneumonia is common with little to no access to healthcare professionals.
+A CNN was created that correctly identified x-ray images as having pneumonia 100% of the time and identified Normal images 74% of the time with an overall accuracy of 78%.

 Future Work:

+We would like to make improvements in our current model by addressing the imbalance between normal and pneumonia images.
+The model trained very well on pneumonia images but the lack of normal images is holding our model back.

+We would like to make a tool that deploys our model easily for common use, either on a website or an aplplication.

-In the future, we would like to create a model that would be able to identify the type of pneumonia (viral/bacterial) present in the patient as treatments for the two types vary.
-Additionally, we would like to create a similar model using audio recordings of an individual’s breathing to identify the same thing.
-Doing so would extend the potential reach and impact of our model by enabling individuals with no access to x-ray technology to be diagnosed as well.
-The final thing which we would like to take into account in future models is the air quality of the individuals affected.
+In future work, we would like to create a model that would be able to identify the type of pneumonia (viral/bacterial) present in the patient as treatments for the two types vary.
+Additionally, we would like to create a similar model using audio recordings of an individual’s breathing to identify the same pneumonia.
+In areas with low access to medical resources, many doctors detect pneumonia by listening to a patients breathing.
+Making this model would extend the potential reach and impact of our work by enabling individuals with no access to x-ray technology to be diagnosed as well.
+We would also like to perform an air quality survery to pinpoint areas with low air quality that could be increasing the risk of pneumonia in children.

 **Presentation Link:**